Elm Academy’s Online CCAT Course

 About the CCAT Grade 3

 The Canadian Cognitive Abilities Test, or CCAT, is the Canadian version of the CogAT (Cognitive Abilities Test).
+The test is commonly used in Ontario and throughout all of Canada.
 It is a standardized multiple choice test that is used to assess reasoning skills.
 The CCAT is often used by schools to assess children for gifted and talented or other advanced school programs.

 - 170 total questions